dalong0514/readnotes/20200106计算原文/2020166Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-Tensorflow2Ed/2020166Hands-On-Machine-Learning-with-0000.md

 — Introduced object detection using the YOLO architecture. — Introduced semantic segmentation using R-CNN.

-• Chapter 15
+Chapter 15

 — Added an introduction to Wavenet.

-— Moved the Encoder–Decoder architecture and Bidirectional RNNs to Chapter
+— Moved the Encoder–Decoder architecture and Bidirectional RNNs to Chapter.

-• Chapter 16
+Chapter 16

 — Explained how to use the Data API to handle sequential data.